KPIX-TV: News operation

 In 2007, Wendy Tokuda (who co-anchored channel 5's evening newscasts from 1978 to 1992), returned to KPIX and brought it "Students Rising Above" feature reports that she originated during her nine-year tenure with KRON-TV to the station; Tokuda founded the "Students Rising Above" student scholarship program in 1998.
-On January 28, 2008, KPIX became the third Bay Area television station to begin broadcasting its local newscasts in high definition (behind KGO-TV and KTVU); most field reports were initially still broadcast in 4:3 standard definition (albeit pillarboxed), KPIX started using HD cameras for its field reports in September 2010, however, not all of the station's news footage is shot in HD.
+On January 28, 2008, KPIX became the third Bay Area television station to begin broadcasting its local newscasts in high definition (behind KGO-TV and KTVU); most field reports were initially still broadcast in 4:3 standard definition (albeit pillarboxed); KPIX started using HD cameras for its field reports in September 2010; however, not all of the station's news footage is shot in HD.

 In September 2010, KPIX introduced new graphics for its newscasts, a standardized package that was also rolled out to CBS's other news-producing O&O stations; this included the addition of "The Enforcer" music package by Gari Media Group, the basic theme of which has been used on many CBS-owned stations since the mid-1970s, when it was introduced by WBBM-TV.
-In January 2011, KPIX expanded its weekday morning newscast by a half-hour to 4:30 a.m.
+In January 2011, KPIX expanded its weekday morning newscast by a half-hour to 4:30 am.
 On January 8, 2012, KPIX began producing a Sunday morning newscast for sister station KBCW.

 On January 14, 2019, KPIX moved the half-hour CBS Evening News from 5:30 p.m. to 6:30 p.m.
-The 5:00 p.m. local newscast was expanded to a full hour; the 6:00 p.m. local newscast was shortened to a half hour.
-By early February 2019, a new half-hour local newscast was airing at 7:00 p.m.
+The 5 p.m. local newscast was expanded to a full hour; the 6 p.m. local newscast was shortened to a half-hour.
+By early February 2019, a new half-hour local newscast was airing at 7 p.m.

 KPIX launched a streaming news service, CBSN Bay Area (now CBS News Bay Area) on November 18, 2019, as part of a rollout of similar services (each of them localized versions of the national CBSN service) across the CBS-owned stations.

 On September 27, 2021, KPIX launched a half-hour 3 p.m. newscast, followed by the live East Coast feed of the CBS Evening News.

-On September 12, 2022, KPIX launched a half-hour 9 a.m. newscast, with the second half hour streaming on CBS News Bay Area.
+On September 12, 2022, KPIX launched a half-hour 9 a.m. newscast, with the second half-hour streaming on CBS News Bay Area.